sanmingzi/study_ruby/basic/ruby_array.md

 - error

-If we use this way to init the dimensional array, when we modify data in one row and one column, the other data in the same column will also be modified.
+If we use this way to init the two dimensional array, when we modify data in one row and one column, the other data in the same column will also be modified.

 ```ruby
 data = Array.new(3, Array.new(2, 0))